rol2005hun/knight-swap/README.md

 ---

-If you need assistance with the game rules, objectives, or the board's coordinate system, simply click the "Help" button, located on the Main screen.
+If you need assistance with the game rules, objectives, or the board's coordinate system, click the "Help" button, located on the Main screen.

 ![Help screen - Comments](https://i.imgur.com/SleY1C3.png)